aqsc/aqsc.github.io/_pages/about.md

 # News

+**2024.07 – Present**
-**2024.07** We have focused on the frame super resolution algos for high quality image quality, and 3D scene interaction & undertanding in embodied intelligence.
+We focus on **frame super-resolution algorithms** for high-quality image enhancement, as well as **3D scene interaction and understanding** for embodied intelligence.

+**Jan.
+2022 – Present**
-**Jan,2022-Now**: lead project and team on 3D scene reconstruct, like NeRF learning, 3DGS, and graph learning in Smart Factory.
-We will release the first robot product.
-Expecting!!!
+Lead projects and teams in **3D scene reconstruction**, including NeRF-based learning, 3D Gaussian Splatting (3DGS), and graph learning for smart factory applications.
+We are also working toward the release of our first robotic product.
+Exciting things are coming!

+**Jan.
+2022 – Present**
-**Jan,2022-Now**: We are in research of Differentiable ISP and tackle with Differentiable CV.
-We also design the hardware ISP on chip, which is very competitive in area and performance.
-Through the differential ISP and CV design, we can trackle with the extremely difficult scenarios with the better visual detection performance.
+Conduct research on **Differentiable ISP** and **Differentiable Computer Vision (CV)**.
+We also design **on-chip hardware ISPs** with highly competitive area and performance.
+By combining differentiable ISP and CV, we aim to tackle challenging visual scenarios and achieve more robust and accurate visual perception.

-**Jan,2022-Now**: focus on NAS, distiller, quantization and other lightweight model techinique, few shot/semi-supervised learning methods, and so on in more areas and accumulate more experience on generic AI algos.

-**Jan,2022-Now**: lead project and team on 3D obstacle detection in BEV, HD map construction, Lane topology learning, General Obstacle Detection(occupancy) in ADS.
+**Jan.
+2022 – Present**
+Focus on **model efficiency and lightweight AI techniques**, including Neural Architecture Search (NAS), knowledge distillation, quantization, and few-shot/semi-supervised learning.
+We explore these techniques across a broad range of applications and continuously build expertise in general-purpose AI algorithms.

+**Jan.
+2022 – Present**
+Lead projects and teams on **3D obstacle detection in BEV**, **HD map construction**, **lane topology learning**, and **general obstacle detection (occupancy)** for Autonomous Driving Systems (ADS).

+**Jan.
+2022 – Present**
-**Jan,2022-Now**: focus on screen touch algothms, signal processing methods including SIN/COS demodulation, TDM/CDM matrix , CIC, FIR, IQ to improve SNR performance in HiSi, Huawei.
+Focus on **touch-screen algorithms and signal processing**, including SIN/COS demodulation, TDM/CDM matrix processing, CIC and FIR filtering, and IQ processing, with the goal of improving SNR performance for HiSilicon/Huawei products.

-**Jan,2020-2022**: lead project and team on human-machine interactions in XR, smart TV, smart Camera, which have been applied to many products, like Huawei Smart TV, XR product.
-We have exploited the system of human-machine interaction which is very robust in single camera architure, and more robuster and smoother in dual-camera architecture.
-The hand pose estimation can be on par with google's mediapipe&meta's Utrack, while it is more lighter weight than mediapipe & Utrack.
-And we also apply the human pose estimation into the smart Camera which can moniter elders' falling and smart TV which is more preferable to youngsters' body fitting.
+**Jan.
+2020 – 2022**
+Led projects and teams on **human-machine interaction (HMI)** for XR, smart TV, and smart camera products.
+These technologies have been deployed in products including Huawei Smart TV and XR devices.

+We developed a robust **single-camera HMI system** and further improved its robustness and smoothness with a **dual-camera architecture**.
+Our hand pose estimation achieved performance comparable to Google MediaPipe and Meta U-Track while maintaining a significantly lighter-weight model.
+We also applied human pose estimation to smart cameras for applications such as **elderly fall detection**, as well as to smart TVs for **fitness and body-motion applications**.

+**2020 – Present**
-**2020-Now**: focus on the NPU development of Davinci Architecture.
-And exploit more algos and products based on Davinci.
-More detials to come soon.
+Focus on the development of the **Da Vinci NPU architecture**, while exploring algorithms and product applications built on the Da Vinci platform.
+More details to come.

+**Aug.
+2019 – Present**
-**August,2019-now**: lead project and team on Object detection and Recognition & semantic segmentation & instance segmentation in consumer products on series of edge chips，include but not limited to HI3796CV300、Hi3556V200、Hi3519AV100、Hi3516DV300，Hi3559AV.
+Lead projects and teams on **object detection and recognition, semantic segmentation, and instance segmentation** for consumer products across a series of edge AI chips, including but not limited to **HI3796CV300, Hi3556V200, Hi3519AV100, Hi3516DV300, and Hi3559AV**.

-**October,2017-August,2019**: Pedestrian detection & Face detection in smart security camera in Hi3516EV200/Hi3516EV300/Hi3518EV300.
-			  We are the first pioneer to develop the AI network on the chip in this field.
-			  The algorithms have gotten the best performance to promote the products to the first place in the world at so far.
-			  And the products have been applied into Huawei, HIK, Dahua, Uniview, Infinova, topsee, and so on.
-			  It is great exciting that the chips and algos are accepted by the consumers and costumers so comprehensively.
-		    	  We have achieved the first place in the world from then on.

-**June-October,2018**: Motion estimation & Object Recognition, and the development of mixer-bit quantization method, which can be run timely at about 30fps in Hi3516EV100/Hi3559AV100.

-**May,2017-June,2018**: pedestrain、face、car detection & CPL recognition and detection.

-**May,2017-Feb,2019**: focus on the development of Wukong NPU Platform which can support caffe inference.
-We also focus on the quantization method which is non-linear quantized way in Wukong NPU.
-The quantization methods include the post quantization method and online quantization method.

-**April,2016-June 30, 2017**: "Self-supporting Frame Structures" is accepted to SMI2017.

-**April,2015-May 27, 2017**: "Cross section-based hollowing and structural enhancement" accepted to CGI2017.
-More detials to come soon.

-**2012-2017**: Mathematical Research in Optimized Methods and Machine Learning.
+**Oct.
+2017 – Aug.
+2019**
+Worked on **pedestrian detection and face detection** for smart security cameras based on **Hi3516EV200, Hi3516EV300, and Hi3518EV300**.
+We were among the pioneers in deploying AI networks directly on chips for this field.

+Our algorithms achieved industry-leading performance and helped drive these products to leading positions in the global market.
+The resulting chips and algorithms were widely adopted by customers including **Huawei, Hikvision, Dahua, Uniview, Infinova, and Topsee**.
+It was particularly rewarding to see the technology widely recognized and adopted by customers worldwide.

+**Jun. – Oct.
+2018**
+Worked on **motion estimation and object recognition**, as well as the development of a **mixed-bit quantization method**, achieving real-time inference at approximately **30 FPS** on Hi3516EV100 and Hi3559AV100.

+**May 2017 – Jun.
+2018**
+Worked on **pedestrian, face, and vehicle detection**, as well as **CPL recognition and detection**.

+**May 2017 – Feb.
+2019**
+Focused on the development of the **Wukong NPU Platform**, including Caffe inference support.
+We also developed **non-linear quantization methods** for the Wukong NPU, covering both **post-training quantization** and **online quantization** approaches.

+**Apr.
+2016 – Jun.
+30, 2017**
+Our work on **“Self-Supporting Frame Structures”** was accepted to **SMI 2017**.

+**Apr.
+2015 – May 27, 2017**
+Our work on **“Cross-Section-Based Hollowing and Structural Enhancement”** was accepted to **CGI 2017**.
+More details to come.

+**2012 – 2017**
+Conducted mathematical research in **optimization methods and machine learning**, establishing a strong foundation in mathematical modeling, optimization, and AI algorithms.